galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

  1. Select your genome
  2. Select your GTF file
+ 3. Run STAR
  3. Run MultiQC on the resulting STAR log

-The FASTQ data was generated from sequencing Zebra working with Zebrafish data, so to perform the alignment we will need to gather all data relevant to that genome.
+The FASTQ data was generated from working with Zebrafish data, so to perform the alignment we will need to gather all data relevant to that genome.
 We will use the latest version (DanRerv10).

 > ### {% icon hands_on %} Performing the Alignment
 >